 Step 2.
 Cut 9 pieces of plank

 Cut 9 pieces of plank that are the length of the floor piece.
 Screw 2 of these pieces to the bottom of the floor.
-Make sure you pre-drill all holes because the wood will likely be dry and crack if you don’t pre-drill.
+Ensure you pre-drill all holes because the wood will likely dry and crack if you don’t pre-drill.
 Save the other 7 pieces you cut for later.

 Step 3.
 Cut 6 House Corner Posts.

-The length of the 6 corner posts should be no shorter than the recommended Inside Ceiling Height found on the dog house sizing charts.
+The 6 corner posts should be no shorter than the recommended Inside Ceiling Height found on the dog house sizing charts.

 Step 4.
 Assemble Side Frames

 Take 2 of the corner posts you just cut and lay them out in a parallel and square position.
-Now take 3 of the left-over boards you cut in step 2 and drill/screw together as shown in the diagram below.
-Remember to pre-drill and place screw about 1/2” from the top edge of boards so we can hide the screws.
+Now take 3 of the leftover boards you cut in step 2 and drill/screw them together as shown in the diagram below.
+Remember to pre-drill and place screws about 1/2” from the top edge of the boards so we can hide the screws.
 Make 2 of these (1 for each side).
-You will have 2 corner posts leftover.
+You will have 2 corner posts left over.
 Set these aside.

 Step 5.
 Finish Side Assembly